samjones00/docs/docs/_documentation/ztest.md

     $ x mix autodto

-Then using a text editor to update `app.settings` with your RDBMS configuration:
+Then use a text editor to update `app.settings` with your RDBMS configuration:

     debug true
     name Auto DTO